martimy/clab_yang/docs/tutorial.md

 This tutorial will guide you through the steps of configuring Nokia srlinux routers using the gNMIc and YANG models.

-The containerlab toplogy file `lab1.clab.yaml` creates the ring topology shown in the figure below:
+The containerlab topology file `lab1.clab.yaml` creates the ring topology shown in the figure below:

 ![Topology](ring2.png)

+If you need any more information about configuring srlinux routers, consult [Nokia SR Linux 23.10 Configuration Basics](https://documentation.nokia.com/srlinux/23-10/title/basics.html).

 ## Stating and Stopping the Lab